-Understanding Recurrent Neural Networks (RNNs)
+Concept of Recurrent Neural Networks (RNNs)

-Key Components of Recurrent Neural Networks
+Essential Elements of Recurrent Neural Networks

 - Recurrent Connections: These connections between neurons create directed cycles, enabling information to be retained across time steps.
 This architecture is crucial for handling sequential data.